Shopify/dawn/README.md

 [Theme Store submission](#theme-store-submission) |
 [License](#license)

 Dawn represents a HTML-first, JavaScript-only-as-needed approach to theme development.
-It's Shopify's first open source theme with performance, flexibility, and [Online Store 2.0 features](https://www.shopify.com/partners/blog/shopify-online-store) built-in and acts as a reference for building Shopify themes.
+It's Shopify's first source available theme with performance, flexibility, and [Online Store 2.0 features](https://www.shopify.com/partners/blog/shopify-online-store) built-in and acts as a reference for building Shopify themes.

 * **Web-native in its purest form:** Themes run on the [evergreen web](https://www.w3.org/2001/tag/doc/evergreen-web/).
 We leverage the latest web browsers to their fullest, while maintaining support for the older ones through progressive enhancement—not polyfills.
 * **Lean, fast, and reliable:** Functionality and design defaults to “no” until it meets this requirement.
 Code ships on quality.
 Themes must be built with purpose.
 They shouldn’t support each and every feature in Shopify.